neonmik/Wave-Machine-Firmware/README.md

         + Filter is now functional!
         + Added a rough working filter!
 Didn't think it was possible, so very excited.
 Thanks to pichenettes.

+    + USB:
+        + Improvement: Changed the name of the MSC drive and Readme text.
+        + Feature: Added MSC feature.